izzyleung/NYT-Spelling-Bee-Solver/README.md

 # New York Times Spelling Bee Solver
-Reads words from `/usr/share/dict/words` and find all matching words for the Spelling Bee puzzle from the New York Times
+Reads words from `/usr/share/dict/words` or your simple one word per line file, and find all matching words for the Spelling Bee puzzle from the New York Times.

+With a complimentary Python program that chews on the output and spews out stats in the format from the Spelling Bee Forum.

 # Build
 `make main`